cdoremus/deno-blog/posts/Using_Preact_Signals_with_Fresh.2022-11-01.md

 In this case, `countNow` will not be updated if `count.value` changes after the call to `count.value.peak`.

 ## Conclusion
 This post shows how to use the Preact signals module with Deno Fresh.
 Snippets from the post's [source code Github repo](https://github.com/cdoremus/fresh-todo-signals) have been used here, so make sure you check it out to get a complete picture of how everything fits together.
+Also see how my humble Todo example app works when deployed here: [https://fresh-todo-signals.deno.dev](https://fresh-todo-signals.deno.dev).
-You should also see the [Preact Signals documentation](https://preactjs.com/guide/v10/signals) for more details on the Signals API and its use.
+Finally, you should see the [Preact Signals documentation](https://preactjs.com/guide/v10/signals) for more details on the Signals API and its use.